Assad's fall: Why Syrians want to stay in Germany!

 Political and social developments

-In this context, the political development in other host countries, which also think about the return of Syrian refugees, is interesting in this context.
-[MSN] describes that several European states have put their asylum offspring on hold for Syrians while waiting for the further stability of the situation in Syria.
-This cautious consideration shows how important a careful analysis of the political and social dynamics is in order to enable refugees a safe and human life.
+What is interesting in this context is the political development in other host countries, which are also considering the return of Syrian refugees.
+[MSN] describes that several European countries have put their asylum decisions for Syrians on hold while they wait for the further stability of the situation in Syria.
+This careful consideration shows how important a careful analysis of political and social dynamics is in order to enable refugees to live a safe and humane life.